karamdeep1/Calculator/README.md

 Java 20.0.1

 # License
-This project is licensed under MIT License - see the 'LICENSE' file for details.
+This project is licensed under MIT License - see the `LICENSE` file for details.